Team

 Trusted execution environments provide strong security guarantees, like isolation and confidentiality, but are not immune from memory-safety violations.
 Our investigation of public trusted execution environment code based on symbolic execution and fuzzing reveals subtle memory safety issues.

 • Cloosters, Tobias; Paaßen, David; Wang, Jianqiang; Draissi, Oussama; Jauernig, Patrick; Stapf, Emmanuel; Davi, Lucas; Sadeghi, Ahmad-Reza: RiscyROP: Automated Return-Oriented Programming Attacks on RISC-V and ARM64.
-In: Proc. of 25th International Symposium on Research in Attacks, Intrusions and Defenses (RAID 2022).
+In: Proc. of the 25th International Symposium on Research in Attacks, Intrusions and Defenses (RAID 2022).
 Limassol, Cyprus 2022. doi:10.1145/3545948.3545997PDFCitationDetails

 • Cloosters, Tobias; Surminski, Sebastian; Sangel, Gerrit; Davi, Lucas: SALSA: SGX Attestation for Live Streaming Applications.
 In: Proc. of 7th IEEE Secure Development Conference (SecDev).
 IEEE, 2022. doi:10.1109/SecDev53368.2022.00019Full textCitationDetails